-Desire2Learn Grades Extra Credit
+Desire2Learn Gradebook Extra Credit

-There are several ways to add extra credit in the Desire2Learn Grades tool.
+There are several ways to add extra credit in D2L.
 However, you need to select whether the item, category, and/or final grade can exceed 100% in most cases.
 For example, you can enter a score above the max value of an item only if “Can Exceed” is selected in the settings of the item.
 You can make the entire assignment extra credit by making it a “Bonus Item” but you need to also select can exceed in the category settings, and the Final Calculated Grade item, if you want to allow the overall score to go beyond 100%.

 Note: You can click on the Final Calculated Grade item to edit the settings, or use Bulk Edit in Manage Grades, to allow the final grade to exceed 100%.
 Checking "can exceed" for all items doesn't change anything other than allowing for items, categories, and the overall grade to go over 100%.

 Options for extra credit: